AspieSoft/go-websocket/readme.md

 An easy way to get started with websockets in golang.

-This module tracks user sessions, can recover temporarly lost connections, and compresses data through gzip if supported by the client.
+This module tracks user sessions, can recover temporarily lost connections, and compresses data through gzip if supported by the client.

 ## Installation